tmehnert/complate-cpp/USER_GUIDE.md

 ### Global bindings for your views

 When instantiate a renderer you can pass an Object which holds global variables that can be accessed from every view.
-The bindings can contain every type of the [View model](#view-model) and will be accessible as JavaScript globals.
+The bindings can contain every type of the [Value model](#value-model) and will be accessible as JavaScript globals.
 Just pass everything you want to use in a global context into the binding.

 ```c++
 auto bindings = Object{